-The Board recognizes that employees may carry electronic communications devices, either Charter School-issued or personally owned, and hereby adopts this policy.
+The Board recognizes that employees may carry electronic communications devices, either District-issued or personally owned, and hereby adopts this policy.

-Communication devices issued by the Charter School may include, for example, cellular telephones; walkie-talkies; personal digital assistants (PDA's); mobile computing devices; tablets, laptop computers; citizens band (CB) radios, either installed in vehicles or hand-held; and pagers/beepers.
+Communication devices issued by the District may include, for example, cellular telephones; walkie-talkies; personal digital assistants (PDA's); mobile computing devices; laptop computers; citizens band radios, either installed in vehicles or hand-held; and pagers/beepers.

-Before they are issued a mobile computing device, each staff member must submit an executed Mobile Computing Device Agreement and the Employee Electronic Mail and Online Services Usage Acknowledgment Agreement.
+Before they are issued a mobile computing device, each staff member must submit an executed Mobile Computing Device Agreement and the Employee Electronic Mail and On-Line Services Usage Acknowledgment Agreement.
 Each form must be signed by the staff member.

-Staff may take Charter School issued devices out of the State of Idaho at the discretion of the Executive Director.
-The Board directs the Executive Director to establish procedures for staff to request permission to take the device with them.
+Staff may take District issued devices out of the State of Idaho at the discretion of the building principal.
+The District directs the Superintendent to establish procedures for staff to request permission to take the device with them.